Protryon/lib-rs-mirror/README.md

     This will launch a local web server on [localhost:3000](http://localhost:3000) that serves HTML from `front_end/public/` and *live reload* styles from `style/src/*.scss`, so you can browse the site and edit the styles locally.

+    Note that opening of the homepage for the first time takes *a long time*, because it may need to fetch and cache thousands of crates.

 ### Troubleshooting

 * If you get "patch for … in … did not resolve to any crates." error when building, delete `Cargo.lock` files from the project.
+* If you get "deadline elapsed" error pages, just refresh.
+Cache takes time.
+* Search won't work until you run `reindex_crates --all` from the `reindex` subproject.